 But did it?
 Is that the most reasonable hypothesis?

-First, let’s look at the specific reasons these two tracks sound so similar along and evaluate how much each reason matters.
+First, let’s look at the musicological reasons these two tracks sound so similar and discuss how much each reason matters.
 What we really want to know is these two things: How probative of copying are these observed similarities?
 And how original to Live Your Life, and therefore protectable by its copyright owners, is that similar material.
 And here’s a super quick thought process:

 - Levitating and Live Your Life are in the same key — B minor.
 When played back-to-back this is definitely striking, especially to the layperson, but musicologically speaking what key a song is in is usually not very significant.
 It’s not nothing, and in court, for a jury?
 It could play huge.
 But it shouldn’t.

 - They’re also pretty nearly the same tempo.
 Levitating is a little zippier.
 Tempo, also not especially significant, but also not nothing.

 - Harmonically speaking, Levitating (in its entirety) and Live Your Life (at least in its choruses) are built upon very similar though not identical two-measure long four-chord progressions.
 Only the respective fourth chords are different as you’ll see in a sec, and of the four chords in the progression the fourth and last chords are probably the least impactful of the four chords.
 If I swapped them out for each other, you’d hardly notice.
 So they’re pretty alike.
 But chord progressions too, famously, are generally not very protectable, unless they’re novel which these aren’t.
 This too though is not nothing.
 Here are the chord names.
 We can look at them as simple triads.
 Levitating changes from E minor to B minor in the second measure, and Live You Life just stays on Em for the whole four beats.
 That’s the difference.

 - Levitating chords: ||: Bm F#m | Em Bm :||